Weather-Together/weather_together_fe/README.md

     <img src="images/logo_480.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Weather Together</h3>
+<h3 align="center">WeatherTogether</h3>

   <p align="center">
-    Weather Together is a game app where a daily set of weather data is displayed to the user (player) from a randomly selected location in the world.
+    WeatherTogether is a game app where a daily set of weather data is displayed to the user (player) from a randomly selected location in the world.
 Each day the player guesses a location where they think this weather data was collected through an interactive map selector.
 They are able to keep track of prior guesses as well as track their progress on a leaderboard.

 The goal of this app is to provide public education and increase awareness of general global climate trends in a fun and interactive manner.
     <br />